3D/4D Ultrasound and pregnancy

-In gynaecology imaging, 3D ultrasound is of particular use in the demonstration of abnormalities of uterine shape or internal pathology such as polyps of the endometrium (lining of the womb).
+In gynaecology imaging, 3D ultrasound is of particular use in the demonstration of abnormalities of uterine shape or internal pathology such as polyps of the endometrium (lining of the uterus).
 In general, 4D imaging does not offer any further diagnostic assistance in gynaecology.

 In obstetric imaging, 3D ultrasound can refine the 2D diagnosis of a fetal problem such as a facial cleft lip or a club foot.
 This can assist parents in understanding the nature of a problem if one is found.
 More often, 3D ultrasound is used to demonstrate the fetal face for parents with greater clarity than 2D facial pictures of the normal fetus.
 The addition of motion (4D) can be of assistance in viewing the fetal heart structures and fetal limb motion.
 The demonstration of fetal behaviours (eg. yawning, smiling, eye opening) can be a profound bonding experience for parents.